-1.1 Why survey the court workplace?
+1.1 Why gather employee viewpoints?

-Court employers gain three immediate benefits from surveying employee viewpoints and having post-survey listening sessions:
+Court employers gain three immediate benefits from gathering employee viewpoints through surveys, interviews, and post-survey listening sessions:

 - Proactively identify and address areas needing improvement before they have the chance to become more troublesome.
 We all have areas needing improvement and employee engagement grows when the employee experience is optimized. - 2 Employee perspectives can meaningfully be included in strategic operation planning.
-Survey responses can become part of your roadmap. - Identify and share workplace positives and strengths as part of growing public confidence, recruitment, retention, and other public messaging. - 4 And court employers later gain the added benefit of measuring progress when employee viewpoints are regularly surveyed.
+Responses can become part of your roadmap. - Identify and share workplace positives and strengths as part of growing public confidence, recruitment, retention, and other public messaging. - 4 And court employers later gain the added benefit of measuring progress when employee viewpoints are regularly surveyed.

-1.2 Rethinking what to measure in the court workplace
+1.2 Rethinking what to measure in the post-pandemic court workplace